 - Various other modalities

-Broadly speaking, Crohn’s Disease can be characterized as the following although there are many different ways to characterise:
+Broadly speaking, Crohn’s Disease can be characterized as the following:

-- Inflammatory Crohn’s Disease in which there is inflammation of the intestine with diarrhea, sometimes bloody;
+- Inflammatory Crohn’s Disease characterized by diarrhea that is sometimes bloody;

-- Fistulizing Crohn’s in which abnormal channels or tracts form between adjacent loops of bowel, or even between bowel and the skin.
-Oftentimes, the three types co-exist to some extent.
+- Fistulizing Crohn’s abnormal channels or tracts that form between adjacent bowel loops or between the bowel and the skin.
+Often, the three types co-exist to some extent.

 Treating Crohn’s Disease

 There is no known cure for Crohn’s disease.
 Anti-inflammatory drugs (5ASA products), antibiotics, corticosteroids, immune system suppressors, and biologic therapy can help control your symptoms and limit complications.
 Drugs can sometimes result in long-term disease remission.
 Many patients with Crohn’s disease are able to return to their everyday lives.

 If medical therapy fails, surgery may be an option if the damage to your intestines is localized.
 We can surgically remove the affected area, but this does not guarantee that the disease will not recur in another part of your intestines.
 Finally, because Crohn’s disease increases the risk of colorectal cancer, you should get more frequent colon cancer screenings.
 You should discuss your screening regimen with your gastroenterologist.